 A common question I receive is whether an action camera can double as an FPV camera.
 Although it’s technically possible with certain action cameras that have analogue video output, it’s generally not recommended.
 The reason is that most action cameras have high latency, which negatively impacts your ability to precisely control your drone during FPV flights.

 However, there are exceptions.
-Some cameras, like the now-discontinued Runcam Split, were designed to provide low-latency FPV functionality while simultaneously recording HD footage.
+Some cameras, like the Runcam Split (now discontinued), were designed to provide low-latency FPV functionality while simultaneously recording HD footage.
 As the market has shifted towards HD FPV systems, the demand for these analog based dual-function cameras has decreased.

-If you’re interested in combining FPV and HD recording, I would recommend the DJI O3 system.
-It provides low-latency FPV feed while offering 4K onboard recording, though it’s by no mean the perfect solution as there are some downsides compared to using a dedicated action camera.
-Other options include the DJI FPV Air Unit and Walksnail Avatar, both of which offer 1080p onboard recording.
+If you’re interested in combining FPV and HD recording, the DJI O3 system and e Walksnail Moonlight are currently the best options in 2024.
+They both provides low-latency FPV feed while offering 4K onboard recording, though it’s by no mean the perfect solution as there are some downsides compared to using a dedicated action camera.

 Choosing a Good SD Card